fnproject/tutorials/Troubleshooting/README.md

 You should have the container up and running
 ![Syslog container](images/syslogcontainer.jpg)

-4. Update app with the syslog url

-Check your host IP and run the following.
+Then update app with the syslog url.
+You need to check your host IP and then run the following.

 ![user input](images/userinput.png)
 >```sh
 >fn update app tutorial --syslog-url tcp://<your host ip>:601